trestletech/rydn/README.md

 ## Pricing

 The Yahoo!
 BOSS APIs are non-open, commercial APIs that have charges associated with them.
 You can find more information about pricing [here](https://info.yahoo.com/legal/us/yahoo/boss/pricing/).
+There is also a non-commercial mode (`commercial=FALSE`) in which `rydn` will use the non-commercial YQL API which, at the time of writing, [is free](https://developer.yahoo.com/boss/geo/docs/free_YQL.html).

 ## FAQ

 **Why another Geocoder for R?**

-TL;DR: Every free API I looked at either couldn't geocode intersections properly, had overall low quality on the samples I tried, and/or required that I display the results on their branded map.
+TL;DR: Every other API I looked at either couldn't geocode intersections properly, had overall low quality on the samples I tried, and/or required that I display the results on their branded map.
 Every commercial option I looked at was cost-prohibitive (thousands of dollars per year to start).
 Yahoo!
-BOSS offered a more reasonable price structure and seems to have high quality.
+BOSS offered a more reasonable price structure and seems to have high quality; it also offers a free mode currently for under 2,000 queries a day.
+(Be sure to set `commercial=FALSE` in your requests.)

 It turns out that most freely available Geocoders have pretty stringent limitations on what you're allowed to do with their data.
 Below are a few options and why they didn't work for particular applications of mine.
 (You should check for yourself, as these restrictions/problems may have changed since I last looked at the service, or I may have misunderstood them.)